Danuta Zioło Gawronek &

 Leaving an NKVD forced-labour facility meant leaving any ration.
 Generally, those old enough to work had received 500 grammes of “brown bread, if you could call it bread,” a day and those who did not, 200 grammes.
 At one of the towns, however, authorities had arranged bread rationing for the starving Poles who travelled through.
 Despite that bread, Jan and Marianna knew they could not stop moving.
 They left 10-year-old Tadeusz with the family ration book while they looked for work ahead, cotton-picking.6

 “I stayed behind and I learnt: I had the book to go each week to get the bread, and the Jewish people—there were about three or four houses of Jewish people—bought the bread from me.
-So I was getting for five, but I was on my own.
+So I was getting bread for five people, but I was on my own.

 “There was another man doing the same thing, collecting for his whole family.
 He was with us in Siberia.
 His children were older, so the mother went ahead with them, and the father stayed behind, like me, to pick up the bread.